 This clause specifies one optimized MIS SA establishment for single radio handover service.
 It allows a TPoS to obtain a key derivation key K from a SPoS or from a higher level entity.
 The key derivation key K is used to derive other keys such as the media independent session key (MISK) as described in 9.2.2 of IEEE Std 802.21-XXXX between the MN and the TPoS, enabling further secure preregistration activities.
 Because of previous protocol operations (e.g., derivation of MIAK upon arrival in the source network), the MN has a current security association with the SPoS.
 As discussed in 5.5.4.1 the protection mechanisms applied between SPoS and TPoS are out of the scope of this specification.
 If the key K is distributed by SPoS to MN and to TPoS, the key distribution is protected by MIH SA between MN and SPoS and by out of scope mechanisms between SPoS and TPoS.

-In order to establish an SA between the MN and the TPoS, they need to exchange Nonce-N and Nonce-T through messages MIS_Prereg_Xfer Request, MIS_Prereg_Xfer Response, MIS_N2N_Prereg_Xfer Request, and MIS_N2N_Prereg_Xfer Response.
+In order to establish an SA between the MN and the TPoS, they need to exchange Nonce-M and Nonce-S through messages MIS_Prereg_Xfer Request, MIS_Prereg_Xfer Response, and MIS_N2N_Prereg_Xfer Request.
 They also need to agree on a cipher suite coded as c.
 With the information, MN and TPoS can derive the media independent session key (MISK) as specified in 9.2.2 of IEEE Std 802.21-XXXX.

 Note: